Snesi/mpwarfwk-sample-app/README.md

 ## Installation

-To begin a project with snesi's mpwarfwk, all you need to do is fork the sample app.
+To begin a project with snesi's mpwarfwk, all you need to do is clone the sample app.

 Everything you need to interact with the framework's API is in the sample.